Welcome to Italian Class!

-As we go through this difficult time and use more “distance learning”, keep a few things in mind:
+As we go through this difficult time and are still in the Remote Learning phase, keep a few things in mind:

 - Be patient with yourself.
 Feeling accomplished doesn’t mean getting everything done in one day.

 - Take a break from the computer/mobile device and do something you love that doesn’t involve a lot of technology.
 Take a walk outside (if you can), draw, bake or cook, exercise in your room, listen to music, play a board game with siblings/family members, learn how to do something new!... being physically distant and disconnected from others doesn’t mean disconnecting from doing things that make you happy.

 - Be positive and try not to stress yourself out.
 We all feel a little overwhelmed by our new “normal”.
 Teachers are trying to adapt to new expectations and remote teaching strategies, too.
 We’re all learning something new from this challenging experience.

-New work is posted weekly, so be sure to check this site (and other established methods of communication, like ClassDojo/Remind/your school email) regularly.
-I am now using Microsoft Teams more to post message board questions, links to assignments on different sites, and other questions.
-It is also a good tool to check in and ask your fellow classmates questions in an organized, school-related way.
+New work is posted weekly, so be sure to check this site (and other established methods of communication, like ClassDojo/Microsoft Teams/your school email) regularly.
+Most teachers are using Microsoft Teams to post message board questions, links to assignments on different sites, and other questions.
+Be sure you knwo how to log in and nagivate this platform.

 As always, please feel free to reach out if you have any questions, or need help accessing any resources.